 Otherwise, you should know that it’s better to use lighter types of flour when making biscuits.
 You want to use flour that has a weaker protein structure so that things won’t turn out gummy or dense.

 Lighter types of flour will work way better for biscuits overall.
-It might be good to use pastry flour or cake flour to make your biscuits turn out well.
+It might be good to use pastry flour or cake flour to make your them turn out well.

 You can still use all-purpose flour if you want to, but the results might not be perfect.
 Some people choose to mix all-purpose flour with cake flour or pastry flour.